MostroP2P/mostro/book/src/cancel_order.md

 ## Mostro updates nip 33 events

-Mostro will publish two nip33 messages, one for the order to update the status to `SettledByAdmin`, this means that the hold invoice paid by the seller was settled:
+Mostro will publish two nip33 messages, one for the order to update the status to `CanceledByAdmin`, this means that the hold invoice was canceled and the seller's funds were returned:

 ```json
 [